How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 RECOMMENDED POST

-In most cities, you’ll find free walking tours or local tours for a cheap price.
+In most cities, you’ll find free walking tours or local tours for a low price.
 For instance, in Istanbul, you’ll find walking food tours and history tours.

 These teach you a lot, you see plenty, and you have a great experience without spending a fortune.
-Many tours also ask you to pay the guide what you think the tour was worth, and while you should always be fair with what you tip, it isn’t going to be as much as a commercial tour.
+Many tours also ask you to pay the guide what you think the tour was worth, and while you should always be fair with your tip, it won’t be as much as you’d pay for a commercial tour.

 Brands We Use And Trust